 Unless you are staying in the room, bring your own bedding, tent, and whatever else you need to make yourself comfortable.

-If coming from outside Ireland, know that even if it’s the end of July, nights can be quite chilly.
+If coming from outside Ireland, know that even if it’s July, nights can be quite cold.
 So bring extra layers!

-If you have transport, renting accommodation or Airbnb nearby is possible.
-If this option appeals to you we recommend you book soon as it is a busy time of the year.
+If you have transport, renting accommodation or Airbnb nearby is also possible.
+If this option appeals to you we recommend you book soon as it is a busy time of the year in town.

 Are meals vegetarian?

-3 vegetarian meals a day will be prepared by our wonderful (and hilarious) kitchen team to keep us all well-nourished.
+3 vegetarian ultra-organic & local meals a day will be prepared by our wonderful (and hilarious) kitchen team to keep us all well-nourished.
 And they will also be practicing with us so the food will be infused with Taiji-ness!

-(Last year a hunter gifted us some wild pig, so… that could happen 🙂
+(Last year a hunter gifted us some wild deer, so… that could also happen 🙂

 What shall I bring?